interseroh/demo-gwt-springboot/README.md

 The package consists of the mock implementation of the REST services at the client side (GWT).
 Instead of calling the real REST services it will create the mock data.
 For this purpose you can use the *development-mock* profile of Maven.
 It will compile the mock package and uses the mock implementation to handle the services.
 If you want to call the real REST services you can use *development* profile and GWT transpiler will remove the mock part.
+Please take a look the mock mechanism below.

 #### Shared